 STEP 1: CREATING MANIFEST FILE

 To import the reads, QIIME2 needs the absolute path to your forward and reverse reads.
 To do this you can make a manifest file that we will use to import the reads during the first step and contains the Sample IDs, and absolute paths to both reads.
-Follow the steps in the ‘QIIME_manifest_creation’ document sent you.
-When you done your manifest file should be located here:
+Follow the steps in the ‘QIIME_manifest_creation’ document I sent you.
+When you’re done your manifest file should be located here:

 [ProjectID]/metadata/manifest.tsv

 Now we are ready to start QIIME2.
-From now all you will make and run all your scripts from within the [ProjectID]/QIIME2/ directory.
+From now on you will make and run all your scripts from within the [ProjectID]/QIIME2/ directory.
 At each step you should make your script by using nano.
 You can nano into the filename you want to create and write your script there.
 For example, if you were going to make the script for step one (artifact_creation.sh) you would type:

 nano artifact_creation.sh